 ‘It keeps us thinking and makes us critically reflect … [on] our practices, beliefs and values’—Kylie, Director.

-Kylie O’Connell is director of a long day care centre where the staff are currently participating in case-study research with a University.
+Kylie O’Connell is director of a long day care centre where the staff participated in case-study research with a University.
 In the initial stages of the study, educators were involved in piloting or testing surveys.
 Educator feedback was used to redevelop the surveys and helped to ensure that the design was accessible for educators, family members and pre-service teachers.
 Future involvement in the study for educators at the service will include observation of practice and discussing their beliefs on how infants and toddlers experience math in their play and everyday routines.
 From an educator perspective, Kylie explained that involvement in research is a way for to keep up with current thinking and knowledge in the field and to make connections with their practice.
 For educators at her service research participation is not seen as passive, but rather a process of working alongside the researchers.
 Involvement in research sparks new ideas, new interests and encourages critical reflection.